 After you correct your diet you must then use your judgment whether any experimental supplementation is necessary.
 For example, in the cases of Manganese and Selenium (in some parts of the world), it is easy with food alone to get to levels of these nutrients which, in supplements, would be considered dangerously high.
 Always use caution with supplementation of the minerals and the fat-soluble vitamins (A, D, E, K), because the body pools of these substances change only very slowly, and you may be unable to recognize any difference until toxicity begins.
 Vitamins A (retinol), D3, and K2 all have to be present in the body for each of these vitamins to work right.
 Vitamin K2 is the animal version of Vitamin K and the conversion from vegetable-sourced K1 to K2 is very poor in humans.
 The USDA tables have very little data on Vitamin K2, only for some foods and only for menaquinone-4 (the higher menaquinones made by bacteria are probably harder for the body to use, so menaquinone-4 is the one to supplement if you have to supplement K2, which you probably do).
 For Vitamin D, the Daily Value equals about 20 seconds of sun exposure and is not an adequate allowance in the absence of sufficient sun exposure.
-The Daily Value for Vitamin A in international units (IU) vastly overstates the rate of conversion from vegetable-sourced carotenoids to real Vitamin A (retinol).
+The Daily Value for Vitamin A in international units (IU) vastly overstates the rate of conversion from vegetable-sourced carotenoids to real Vitamin A (retinol), so that you can be deceived into thinking everything is OK when it isn't.

 The Daily Value for Sodium is a suggested upper limit with no scientific basis and is not a minimum daily requirement.
 Although NUT does not mention it, be aware that you need reliable sources of Iodine, such as seafood and iodized salt.
 Choline is a conditionally essential nutrient that is not mentioned in the Daily Value and is likely to be too low in the diet because the misguided advice to avoid dietary cholesterol leads one to avoid the best Choline sources, which are liver and egg yolks.
 In addition, the Daily Value limits on Saturated Fat have no scientific basis and will be found to be counter-productive in several ways, such as limiting the intestinal absorption of minerals and fat-soluble vitamins, increasing the Omega-6 to Omega-3 ratio, and reducing vital nutrients only obtainable from animal foods.
 Also, don't make a fetish out of fiber.
 The Daily Value for fiber approximates the fiber one gets normally from real food, but trying to get fiber itself as a goal is wrong.
 Our digestive tracts have evolved to handle a fairly low-fiber diet as compared to the other primates, and excessive fiber makes it more difficult for us to absorb the nutrients from food.
 The Asians are not fools, and they eat white rice.
 But a whole wheat bread made with a natural sourdough fermentation might also be good if thereby we can get at the nutrients despite the fiber.